mbaumer/us_hep_funding/docs/_states/MS.md

 <a name="MS-03"></a>
 [Back to top](#top)
 ## MS-03 -- Rep. Gregg Harper (R)
+### Committees
+Gregg Harper is the #11 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016